ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #neovim Question, why does neovim always open new files with all code folds collapased?
 - [ ] #fish #neovim #tree-sitter properly highlight the word `NOTE:`
 - [ ] #arch #i3, how to change the outline color of the active window on the screen?
 - [ ] #copypasta #fish #tmux, when logged in to a remote system via ssh, and running tmux locally and on a remote system copying the STDOUT to the local clipboard DOES NOT WORK!!!!!, **need that**